The Community Work Programme (CWP) is a government programme aimed at alleviating poverty and curbing unemployment.

 - Implementing initiatives like security guard work, where rapes and other gender-based forms of violence are a challenge

 Seriti Institute is proud to say that we are an Implementing Agent of the Community Work Programme under the auspices of the Department of Cooperative Governance and Traditional Affairs (CoGTA).

-Since inception, Seriti has had an opportunity to implement the CWP in 8 provinces, managing over 60 sites.
+Since inception, Seriti had the opportunity to implement the CWP in 8 provinces, where we managed over 60 sites.